 In Canada, candidates for clinical residency are matched to universities through an electronic service called CaRMS (the Canadian Resident Matching Service).
 To access the match and be successfully selected for a medical residency position, you need to establish eligibility at several points and demonstrate clinical expertise.

-Get Clinical Experience in Canada
+Demonstrate Clinical Experience

 For CaRMS to match you to a residency at UBC, you’ll need to demonstrate clinical experience.

-With so few medical residency positions available, candidates may increase the chance of a successful match by participating in the Clinical Assessment Program to demonstrate Canadian clinical experience.
+With so few medical residency positions available, candidates may increase the chance of a successful match by participating in the Clinical Assessment Program to demonstrate clinical experience.

 Clinical Assessment Program